 Dr. Dahiyat.
 In September 2013, we entered into a Third Amended and Restated Executive Employment Agreement with Dr. Dahiyat that reflects Dr. Dahiyat's 2013 annual base salary of \$358,750 and annual target performance bonus of 35% of his base salary (each of which have subsequently been increased).
 The Third Amended and Restated Executive Employment Agreement with Dr. Dahiyat superseded the Second Amended and Restated Executive Employment Agreement, effective as of January 2007 that set forth the terms of his employment, including an initial annual base salary, performance bonus opportunity and option grants.
-In September 2013, we agreed to forgive all outstanding promissory notes between Dr. Dahiyat and us, contingent and effective upon the filing of the registration statement for our initial public offering.
 In May 2016, we entered into a Severance Agreement with Dr. Dahiyat that supersedes the Third Amended and Restated Executive Employment Agreement with respect to severance and change of control benefits, the terms of which are further described below under "-Potential Payments upon Termination or Change in Control."